Jet launching from the Kerr black hole magnetosphere: An electrogeodesic approach: Motion of charged particles in the Kerr magnetosphere

 \subsection{Electrogeodesic motion in the Kerr monopole magnetosphere: Separability}

-The main goal of this section is to review the different steps to separate of the electrogeodesic equations within the Kerr test monopole magnetosphere.
-The first order electrogeodesic equations we shall derive are a subset of the electrogeodesic equations of the Kerr-Newman black hole \cite{Hackmann:2013pva} where one set the electric charge to zero and keep the magnetic charge arbitrary.
+The main goal of this section is to review the different steps to separate the electrogeodesic equations within the Kerr test monopole magnetosphere.
+The first order electrogeodesic equations we shall derive are a subset of the electrogeodesic equations of the Kerr-Newman black hole \cite{Hackmann:2013pva} where the electric charge is set to zero and the magnetic charge is kept arbitrary.